dotnet/systemweb-adapters/docs/session-state/session.md

 - `RegisterKey<T>(string)` - Registers a session key to a known type.
 This is required in order to serialize/deserialize the session state correctly.
 If a key is found that there is no registration for, an error will be thrown and session will not be available.

-To use the default JSON backed implementation, add the following to the startup:
+To use the default JSON backed implementation, add a package reference to [Microsoft.AspNetCore.SystemWebAdapters.SessionState](https://www.nuget.org/packages/Microsoft.AspNetCore.SystemWebAdapters.SessionState) and add the following to the startup:

 ```csharp
 builder.Services.AddSystemWebAdapters()